JacobM184/EfficientNet-for-Gun-detection/README.md

 ![](graphics/Swish.png)

 The reason behind using Swish activation for EfficientNet is because it was said to provide better results than ReLU from both the *EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks paper* by *Mingxing Tan and Quoc V. Le* as well as a Google Brain study from 2017 by *Ramachandran et al.*.
-Note that the Swish activation was not used solely for MBConv layers, but also for the 1x1 and 3x3 convolutional layers
+Theoretically, un-like relu, swish does not discard values below 0, hence reducing information loss.
+Note that the Swish activation was not used solely for MBConv layers, but also for the and 3x3 convolutional layers.

 These papers can be found at the following links:
 * Tan et al.: <https://arxiv.org/pdf/1905.11946.pdf>